wbstack/mediawiki/wbstack/README.md

 ## Build scripts

+### sync/updateFetchScript.sh

+This script can be used to update lots (but not all) of the component hashes in `02-fetch.sh` to the latest versions for the branch.

+Gotchas: Must be run from the "sync" directory.

+TODO decide if this is even needed any more since we commit everything in git instead of just building in a Dockerfile...

 ### sync.sh

-This script will resync the WHOLE git repo based on repo hashes that are maintained in the sync/fetch.sh file.
+This script will resync the WHOLE git repo based on repo hashes that are maintained in the sync/02-fetch.sh file.
-Also other things, see the script itself for details.

 Gotchas: Must be run from the "mediawiki" directory.

-### sync/updateFetchScript.sh

-This script can be used to update lots (but not all) of the component hashes to the latest versions.

-TODO decide if this is even needed any more since we commit everything in git instead of just building in a Dockerfile...

-Gotchas: Must be run from the "sync" directory.

 ## MediaWiki Loading